Francode77/sentinel-stats-ndvi/README.md

 # Project Sentinel statistical API

-In this notebook I explore the use of SentinelHub statistical API to gather NDVI data in a 3 year timespan for two agricultural fields in Flanders region.
+In this notebook I use the SentinelHub statistical API to gather NDVI data in a 3 year timespan for two agricultural fields in Flanders region.

 # Installation
 Download the source .TIFF file from [this link](https://www.mediafire.com/view/p5mz28kul0gwldg/response.tiff/file)